JHGFD82/RoManTools/docs/Python.md

 **Arguments:**

 - `text` (str): The text to be analyzed.
+- `per_word` (bool, optional): If set to `True`, returns detection results for each word individually.

 **Returns:**

-- `str`: The detected standard(s) as either a single standard or a list of multiple standards.
+- `str` or `list`: The detected standard(s) as either a single standard or a list of multiple standards.
+If `per_word` is `True`, returns a list of dictionaries with detection results for each word.

 **Example:**